yoelpc4/laravel-cloudinary/README.md

 To use pre-defined filename as public ID when uploading to cloudinary, you need to tweak some configuration in `Settings -> Upload -> Upload presets`.
 - Click edit button on signed mode preset, initial preset is `ml_default` you can updates it.
-- Turn on `Use filename or externally defined public ID` to use the pre-defined filename instead of random characters.
+- Turn on `Use filename or externally defined public ID` to using the pre-defined filename instead of random characters.
-- Turn off `Unique filename` to prevent cloudinary from add random characters at the end of filename.
+- Turn off `Unique filename` to prevent cloudinary from adding random characters at the end of filename.
 - Click `Save` and you're good to go.

 ## License